Mountaineering Council of Scotland

 Fort William's locally and family-owned biking and running shop.
 Staffed by enthusiasts: tourers, climbers, hikers, hill runners, road racers, casual mountain bikers, national champions and downhill pros.

-Cotswold Outdoor - instore and online, good knowledge-base too !
+Cotswold Outdoor - instore & online, knowledge-base too !

 Sleeping Bags Outlet - vast choice of bags at great prices